brgaines/brgaines.github.io/index.md

 Before joining SAS, I finished my PhD in statistics at [North Carolina State University](http://www.ncsu.edu) under the direction of [Hua Zhou](http://hua-zhou.github.io/) and [Eric Chi](http://www.ericchi.com).
 My [research](http://brgaines.github.io/research/) interests include machine learning, big and high-dimensional data, computational statistics, and statistics education.
 While in grad school, I served as [an instructor](http://brgaines.github.io/teaching/) for ST311 (introductory statistics) for several semesters.
 I also gained real-world experience as a Data Scientist Intern at [MaxPoint Interactive](http://maxpoint.com/us) and as a [statistical consultant](http://brgaines.github.io/consulting/) for the NC State University College of Veterinary Medicine.
 Please take a look around my website and feel free to contact me if you have any questions or comments.

+#### Joint Statistical Meetings (JSM)
+* I will miss the opportunity to reunite with old friends, but I am still looking forward to the upcoming [virtual JSM](https://ww2.amstat.org/meetings/jsm/2020/index.cfm).
+As always, there is a lot of great content on the [program](https://ww2.amstat.org/meetings/jsm/2020/program.cfm).
+* Speaking of which, do you want to learn how SAS University Edition and JupyterLab form a great combination for teaching well-rounded data scientists?
+Want to learn about a programming interface in which your code, results, and explanatory text can seamlessly coexist?
+    * I will discuss these topics in a presentation at JSM this year.
+A video of my presentation will be available on demand once the conference starts.
+I will be available to chat on Thursday, August 6th from 10AM to 2PM, but please feel free to contact me anytime if you any comments or questions.
+    * SAS University Edition includes JupyterLab and is free to educators and students for non-commercial use.
+[Learn more](https://www.sas.com/en_us/software/university-edition.html)

 #### SAS Global Forum 2020